Sailaja20/KPMG_QA/readme.md

 - Make sure the application logic is working correctly and feel free to refactor or change the code to make it work as desired.
 // Small correction I did and tried in another workplace it worked fine.
 - Implement the test suite to cover the API.
 Preferred framework is `NUnit`.
 // I installed Nunit but some reason it's not working in visual studio code.
-I never worked on Nunit so I analysed it how can I write code using that tool.
+I never worked on Nunit so I analysed it how can I write code using that tool and written test cases under Api/tests.

 ## This code task is to test a candidate's ability to (non exhaustive list):
 - code